 Statistical Analysis

 Statistical analysis was performed using R Version 3.5.1 (R Core Team 2013).
 Assumptions of normality were examined with qqplots and Cullen and Frey graphs from the R package fitdistrplus (Delignette-Muller and Dutang 2015).
 No-choice experiments and egg count data were analyzed using generalized linear mixed model (GLMM) (Stroup 2015) from the glmer function (Bates et al. 2015).
 A Poisson distribution and log link were used to model count data.
 Egg fertility was modeled with a binomial distribution and log link to account for ratios.
 Behavioral models had fixed factors of plant genotype, psyllid sex and the interaction of plant genotype × psyllid sex.
 Psyllid replicate (n=181) was treated as random factor.
 Model formula: Behavior ~ Genotype + Sex + Sex * Genotype + (1 | Psyllid).
 There were not enough psyllids that left the leaf (n = 20 out of 181 psyllids) to analyze an interaction between genotype × sex, so this interaction was excluded in the off-leaf model.
 Oviposition models had fixed factors of genotype, time period and genotype × time period.
 Psyllid replicate was considered the random factor.
 Model formula: Eggs ~ Genotype * Period + (1 | Psyllid).
-Egg fertility was modeled with genotype and time period (days between plant rotations) as fixed factors and individual psyllids as the random factor.
+Egg fertility was modeled with genotype and time period (days between plant rotations) as fixed factors and individual psyllids as a random factor.
 Model formula: Hatch Rate ~ Genotype * Period + (1 | Psyllid).
 All data were tested with Wald’s χ2 tests, followed by least-squares means with Tukey’s HSD adjustments to test for multiple comparisons.
 Statistical significance was considered at α = 0.05.
 Psyllid mortality and loss was recorded and analyzed with contingency tables and χ2 tests.

 Results